It is our aim to inform the patients about the fees and payments they will have to pay prior or during their treatments at the practice.

 - A penalty charge equal with the the cost of the new patient exam will be issued.
 If applicable, the penalty charge will be companstate against the deposit paid for the new patient exam.

 - A penalty charge equal with the clinical time charge for emergencies appointment will be issued.
 If applicable, the penalty charge will be compensated against the deposit paid for for the emergency appointment.

-- A pro rata penalty charge for of £50 for every 30 minutes of any late cancelation or FTAs appointments will be charge and deducted from any payment in advance made by the patient.
+- A pro rata penalty charge for of £55 for every 30 minutes of any late cancelation, for FTAs appointments or for being 5 minutes or more late to the appointment.
+The penalty will be charge and deducted from any payment in advance made by the patient.

 - If a patient fails to attend and there was no deposit paid in advance the practice will sent the patient the charge invoice via the post, inviting the patient to pay within the next 14 days.
 If the patient refuses to comply the practice will use all the legal means to recover the debts from the patient.